spec-first/connexion/examples/swagger2/oauth2/README.rst

 OAuth2 Example
 ==============

-This example demonstrates how to implement a resource server with Connexion.
+This example demonstrates how to implement a resource server with especifico.
 The app will lookup OAuth2 Bearer tokens with the given token info function.

 Running:

 .. code-block:: bash

-    $ sudo pip3 install --upgrade connexion  # install Connexion from PyPI
+    $ sudo pip3 install --upgrade especifico  # install especifico from PyPI
     $ ./mock_tokeninfo.py &                  # start mock in background
     $ ./app.py